Our Top Pick for Bulk Email

 From $19.95/mo

 SendGrid is the name most people have heard of, and it's earned that familiarity through longevity and feature breadth.
-Since its acquisition by Twilio, SendGrid has expanded into a broad customer engagement platform covering transactional email, marketing campaigns, SMS, and WhatsApp [citation:2].
+Since its acquisition by Twilio, SendGrid has expanded into a broad customer engagement platform covering transactional email, marketing campaigns, SMS, and WhatsApp.

 However: Deliverability numbers and pricing transparency deserve scrutiny.
-SendGrid's shared IP pools occasionally experience deliverability issues, and dedicated IPs require higher-tier plans [citation:7].
+SendGrid's shared IP pools occasionally experience deliverability issues, and dedicated IPs require higher-tier plans.

 Visit SendGrid β†’